nestybox/sysbox-ee/README.md

 ## About Sysbox

-Sysbox is software that installs on a Linux host and integrates with Docker, enabling Docker to create [system containers](docs/system-containers.md).
+Sysbox is software that installs on a Linux host and integrates with Docker, enabling Docker to create system containers.

 Users do not normally interact with Sysbox directly.
-Instead, users create system containers with Docker.
-See [Usage](#usage) below for more info.
+Instead, users create system containers with Docker as described below.

 ## Features

 **NOTE**: It's early days for Nestybox, so our system containers support a reduced set of features and use-cases at this time.

 Below is a list of features currently supported by Sysbox.
-Please see our [Roadmap](#roadmap) for a list of features we are working on.

 ### Deployment